kaldi-asr/kaldi/egs/rm/s4/README.txt

-This recipe is using a publicly available subset of Resource Management data, consisting of freely distributed feature files distributed by CMU and some metadata(e.g. the word-pair grammar file) available from LDC's website.
+This recipe is using a publicly available subset of Resource Management data, distributed by CMU.

 To run the recipe the data should be downloaded first, for which ./getdata.sh command can be used.
-Then ./run.sh script can be executed to automatically perform all steps or the commands in it can be started manually by copy/pasting them.
+Then ./run.sh script can be executed to automatically perform all steps or the commands can be started manually by copy/pasting them.

 The script and data layout are based on egs/rm/s3 recipe, with several exceptions: